“21. Ministering,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Youth may serve as companions to adults according to the guidelines in 21.2.2.

 A married couple may be assigned to minister together to a person or family.

 Stake presidencies and bishoprics care for all members of the stake or ward.
 Because of this, they are generally not assigned as ministering brothers.
 The stake president determines whether high councilors and functioning patriarchs are assigned.

 After the bishop has given approval, a member of the elders quorum presidency extends assignments to ministering brothers, including young men.
 A member of the Relief Society presidency extends assignments to ministering sisters, including young women.

 These leaders counsel with the ministering brothers or sisters about the strengths, needs, and challenges of those to whom they will minister.
 Leaders encourage ministering brothers or sisters to understand the needs of those to whom they are assigned, then seek inspiration about how best to serve.

 Ministering brothers and sisters are not called, sustained, or set apart.
 Their service is part of the covenant they made at baptism (see Mosiah 18:8–11).

 Even before they receive ministering assignments, youth minister to others by serving them in Christlike ways.
-A youth’s service as a ministering sister or brother can be a significant part of accomplishing the work of salvation and exaltation.
+A youth’s service as a ministering sister or brother can be a significant part of helping accomplish God’s work of salvation and exaltation.

 A young woman may serve as a ministering companion to a Relief Society sister when the young woman is willing and able.
 She may begin serving in the year she turns 14.
 The Relief Society presidency counsels with the young woman, her parents, and the Young Women presidency as they consider ministering assignments.